Learning, Training, and Human Performance Glossary

 A document that includes the course description and the administrative directions for managing a course.
 Sometimes called a training management plan.

 A full length course conducted in a target environment (facilities, instructors and students) using the curriculum and supporting training material prepared for that course.
 It has as its purpose the "shaking down" or "validating" of the curriculum and materials in a classroom situation to determine their effectiveness in attaining the approved learning objectives or training goals.
-Also called "pilot course".
+Also called a pilot course.

 The media, such as text, computer program, or CD-ROM, that contains the instructional content of the course.